danieldjohnson/biaxial-rnn-music-composition/readme.md

 First, you will need to obtain a large selection of midi music, preferably in 4/4 time, with notes correctly aligned to beats.
 These can be placed in a directory "music".

-To use the model, you need to first create an instance of the Model class:
+To use the model, you need to first create an instance of the Model class using Python 2.7:
 ```python
 import model
 m = model.Model([300,300],[100,50], dropout=0.5)